 - Not following Apple’s Design and Development Guidelines – Ios Developer guidelines.

 You must follow these guidelines while developing an iOS application.
 It makes your app approved for the app store without any problem.

 How To Submit Your iOS Application at App Store

 There are some basic guidelines for iPhone or Ipad apps while submitting your apps in the App store.
-Must keep in mind, such as:
+Such as:

 - Mandatory 2 screenshots of your application (one for list view and the other for full screen) along with “how to use” texts. (both can be done using Xcode IDE).

-– iPhone or Ipad applications must use application icons that are in 1024 x 1024 pixels size and it can be in JPEG, PNG, or TIFF format.
+- iPhone or Ipad applications must use application icons that are in 1024 x 1024 pixels size, and they can be in JPEG, PNG, or TIFF format.
 (Xcode IDE automatically generates appropriate resolution for your iPhone/Ipad icons while creating new iPhone/Ipad projects).

-– Do not include any personal information like email IDs in the description section of your iOS apps without encrypting them using DES or AES etc. encryption coding techniques.
-(If you need to provide some links related to your apps then the IOS app store recommends this way of doing it).
+- Do not include any personal information like email IDs in the description section of your iOS apps without encrypting them using DES or AES etc., encryption coding techniques.
+(If you need to provide some links related to your app, then the IOS app store recommends this way of doing it).

-– iPhone or Ipad Ios version is too low then what the application requires. (minimum requirement).
+- iPhone or Ipad Ios version is too low than what the application requires. (minimum requirement).

 - IOS apps that cause low frame rates even on the latest iPhone/Ipad models.

 If you are looking to develop an iOS app, make sure that you have the proper system requirements and tools in place.
 Following Apple’s design and development guidelines are essential to getting your app approved by the App Store.
 Our guide provides an overview of what you need to know before starting your project.
 Have you started developing your iOS app yet?
 What has been the most challenging part for you so far?
 If you need any consultation or want to hand over your project to us, we are here.
 Get in touch with us!